lumentae/lucenox/JOURNAL.md

 Time spent: 4h

 # 25.07
-After a long trial and error session with QMK I finally managed that the firmware is building The QMK docs are not very good at explaining how to make your own keyboard...
+After a long trial and error session with QMK I finally managed that the firmware is building.
+The QMK docs are not very good at explaining how to make your own keyboard...

 Time spent: 3h